gszasz/rpi-observatory-controller/docs/installation/initial-system-setup.md

     ## this overrides "quickblank".
     set const

-    ## Use cut to end of line by default.
-    set cut

     ## Use the blank line below the titlebar as extra editing space.
     set morespace

-    ## Enable mouse support, if available for your system.
-When enabled,
-    ## mouse clicks can be used to place the cursor, set the mark (with a
-    ## double click), and execute shortcuts.
-The mouse will work in the X
-    ## Window System, and on the console when gpm is running.
-    ##
-    set mouse

     ## Allow multiple file buffers (inserting a file will put it into a
     ## separate buffer).
 You must have configured with --enable-multibuffer